-Adolescence is the period in our development when our brains are ready to become sexually conditioned in preparation for adulthood.
+Adolescence is the period in our development when our brains are ready to become sexually conditioned (or programmed) in preparation for adulthood.
 That conditioning can happen through connection with real life mates and/or through interacting with internet pornography.
 This learning will literally build strong super-fast neural pathways.
 It will reshape our brain and our attitude to sex and love in the future.
 All of this is based on what we learn during this crucial period of development.
 It can be hard to shake off a deeply ingrained habit formed during this time at a later stage.

 Until the internet became available, adolescents would sneak a look at porn in magazines or on DVDs, driven by a brain suddenly fascinated with sex.
 They’d “sneak” a look because such material was for adults only.
 Usually it was hidden out of site by fathers, older brothers or shop keepers.
 They’d more readily use their imagination to think about celebrities or girls in their class to release the sexual tension.
 As they started interacting more with other young men and women, they would venture along the often emotionally challenging route to exploring each other’s bodies leading up to sexual intimacy at some point.